hcchiu1202/makepdf/README.md

 # makepdf
  - Script for compiling a batch of images to a pdf suitable for viewing on Kindle paperwhite (1024x768)
- - Can automatically trim a wide page into multiple protrait pages
+ - Can automatically trim a wide page / long page into multiple protrait pages

 # dependencies
+ - python 3

-pip install Pillow fpdf2
+ - to install dependencies: pip install Pillow fpdf2

 # How to use
 - Download makepdf.py